 Lien services will charge from $300 to $500 for the preparation of a lien document.
 Some include the serving of documents.
 Make sure you know which costs are included in their fee so there are no surprises.
 Discharge of a lien is around $100, but you will need to use an attorney if you must foreclose.

-Construction Contract, Lawsuit, Lien Deadlines, Mechanics Lien, Notice of Intent to Lien
+Insurance, Construction Contract, Lien Waivers, Mechanics Lien, Lien Deadlines

 Do you have the RIGHT to file a lien?

 In California, filing a lien is a statutory right that you gain as a result of working on or providing materials for real property improvements.
 Since the work and materials can’t be “returned,” the law allows you to file a lien and attach it to the property if you aren’t paid.

 General contractors, subcontractors, suppliers, and rental equipment providers all have the right to file a lien if they aren’t paid.
 If you have sent all the preliminary notice documents you were supposed to send, then you have the right to this payment remedy, as long as you are within the window of time allowed by the law for the state in which the project is located.

 If you aren’t sure what your next step should be in trying to collect a late payment, check out our Payment Rights Advisor.